-Hebrews 10:21 - "We have a great high priest over the house of God" - (HCSB) - Jesus is the high priest over God's house.
-Clear distinction between God and Jesus.
+Hebrews 10:21 - "We have a great high priest over the house of God" - (HCSB) -Jesus is the high priest over God's house.
+There is a very clear distinction made between God and Jesus.

 Hebrews 10:22 - "Let us go right into the presence of God . . . our guilty consciences have been sprinkled with Christ's blood" (NLT) - We can figuratively go into the presence of God if we're symbolically sprinkled with Christ's blood.
 God is portrayed as someone other than Christ.